masiraji/tabledown/cran-comments.md

+## Resubmission 03 on 27 Sep 2022
+This is the 3rd resubmission.
+In this submission:
+* Title is reduced

+R-CMD results indicated
+* 0 errors, 0 warnings, 0 notes.

 ## Resubmission 02 on 27 Sep 2022
 This is the 2nd resubmission.
 In this submission:
 * The description does not start with 'A package" and alike semantics.